pichim/PES_Board/docs/markdown/line_follower.md

 To start using the ``LineFollower`` driver, the initial step in the ***main.cpp*** file is to create the ``LineFollower`` object and specify the pins to which the object will be assigned.

 To set up the module in the main function, it's necessary that you define two DC motor objects.
 To do so, please see the instructions provided in [DC Motor](../markdown/dc_motor.md).
-Code snipets that should be placed in the correct places:
+Code snippets that should be placed in the correct places:

 ```cpp
 #include "DCMotor.h"